centre-for-humanities-computing/robusta_webapp/data/texts/how_to.md

 **(Optional) Upload your own data**

+When using your own data, the dataset should be in the shapefile format and consist of a series of georeferenced points, in addition to a georeferenced polygon of the research area.

-If you would like to work on your own data, choose the tab "Upload".
-Here, you have to upload the following shapefiles:
+Choose the tab "Upload" and upload the following shapefiles:
 1. A vector file of the points to be analysed (e.g., sites, materials).
 You need to upload a .shp *and* a .shx file.
 2. A spatial polygon file of the research area.
 This also needs to consist of a .shp *and* a .shx file.

 **Choose number of simulations and scenarios**